 I deeply love going to concerts and have traveled extensively to do so.
 Most trips - both business and leisure - tend to involve visits to guitar shops and I’ve made stops everywhere from Denmark Street in London to Umanov Guitars in NYC to a bizarre Paris flea market booth with an acoustic with the pearloid inlay “Tennessee” on the headstock.
 I’m fortunate to own more than a Strat copy and a Crate these days and still get on stage sometimes (with my SG, Bassman amp, and three other incredible women) to play guitar in Take the Power Back, a Rage Against the Machine tribute band.

 Wes is a Nashville native who has been messing with guitars since the age of 15.
 His first guitar was a Jasmine S35 which he later gave away.
 Wes enjoys playing harmonica as well as guitar and plays in a few different groups around town.
 On the guitar front, Wes is a specialist in the vintage acoustic guitar field and has a strong working knowledge of both vintage flattop and archtop guitars.
-On the home front, he has two fine cats, Paulette and Patch, and enjoys coffee, Indian food, and philosophy.
+On the home front, he has one sweet cat, Paulette, and enjoys coffee, Indian food, and philosophy.